Nearest Neighbor CCP-Based Molecular Sequence Analysis: Conclusion

 \section{Conclusion}

 In this study, we addressed the challenges of analyzing molecular sequence data, which involves a large number of sequences and complex protein structures.
 We proposed an efficient and fast method called Nearest Neighbor Correlated Clustering and Projection (CCP-NN).
 The CCP-NN method is based on the original Correlated Clustering and Projection (CCP) technique, but it incorporates an NN search for computing the density map and correlations.
 Through a series of experimental evaluations, we compared the performance of CCP and CCP-NN in classifying molecular sequences.
 The results demonstrated that CCP-NN outperforms CCP in terms of classification accuracy while also reducing computational runtime.
 Future work includes further enhancements to the CCP-NN framework, such as incorporating additional information or integrating it with other machine-learning methods for comprehensive analysis of sequences.
+Exploring other methods to determine the optimal number of neighbors is also an interesting future extension, which could include methods like adaptive neighbor selection based on local density estimation, the Elbow method, and Stability analysis.
+Future research aiming at biological interpretability, such as combining k-NN with interpretable models and using post-hoc interpretability frameworks like SHAP or LIME, may be compelling.

+\begin{IEEEbiography} [{ }] {Sarwan Ali} is a postdoctoral researcher at Irving Medical Center, Columbia University, New York, USA, working in the fields of Bioinformatics, Data mining, Big data, and Machine Learning. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Prakash Chourasia} is a Ph.D. student at the Department of Computer Science, Georgia State University, working in the fields of bioinformatics, EHR, Federated Learning, and Machine Learning. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Bipin Koirala} is a Ph.D. student at the School of Aerospace Engineering, Georgia Institute of Technology, working in the fields of Statistics, Optimization, and Machine Learning. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Murray Patterson} is an Assistant Professor at Georgia State University working in the fields of Bioinformatics, Computational Biology, Algorithms, and Combinatorics. \end{IEEEbiography}